ArleneYuZhiwei/Pun-Generation/README.md

 `tf 1.4.1` is required
 # Usage

+1.
-1.nohup python -u -m nmt.nmt \
+nohup python -u -m nmt.nmt \
     --infer_batch_size=your_batch_size \
     --out_dir=backward_model_path \
     --inference_input_file=sample_17\
     --inference_output_file=first_part_file>output1.txt 2>&1 &

+2.
-2.you need to deal with the first_part_file and reverse the generated sentences.
+you need to deal with the first_part_file and reverse the generated sentences.
 For example: Transfer the "newa06 a # in  7.0129895" into "in # a newa06".
 And get the dealt_first_part_file.

+3.
-3.nohup python -u -m nmt.nmt \
+nohup python -u -m nmt.nmt \
     --infer_batch_size=your_batch_size \
     --out_dir=forward_model_path \
     --inference_input_file=dealt_first_part_file \
     --inference_output_file=second_part_file>output2.txt 2>&1 &

+4.
-4. Concatenate the dealt_first_part_file and the second_part_file.
+Concatenate the dealt_first_part_file and the second_part_file.

 # Notice
 In common cases, we recommend the **Joint Model**.

 If you are interested in Highlight model, please have a Look at **NewBeamSearch_sample.py**.

-1.You need to set k>5 in Line 616 and detele the commentary symbol "#" in Line 617.
+- You need to set k>5 in Line 616 and detele the commentary symbol "#" in Line 617.

 2.Use your inputs for test phase to replace TEST_INPUT in Line 871.